 - the target PLMN ID or SNPN ID.

-The Roaming Intermediary may also consider the following information for the above determination:
+The RI may also consider the following information for the above determination:

-- the HTTP connect purpose, e.g. the Roaming Intermediary may accept an HTTP CONNECT request only for the purpose of establishing a N32-c connection; and/or
+- the HTTP connect purpose, e.g. the RI may accept an HTTP CONNECT request only for the purpose of establishing a N32-c connection; and/or

-- the intended N32 purposes, e.g. the Roaming Intermediary may accept to establish the N32-c connection between the two PLMNs only for specific purposes.
+- the intended N32 purposes, e.g. the RI may accept to establish the N32-c connection between the two PLMNs only for specific purposes.

 4. If the RI-A allows the establishment of the N32-c connection, it shall establish the TCP connection towards the p-SEPP.